shanet/blog/_posts/2024-09-17-losing-access-to-the-cascades.md

 * Timber receipts were directly responsible for the initial build-out of the forest road network.
 Increased logging would once again fund road maintenance.
 * Surprisingly enough, carbon sequestration rates are higher on private, managed forests than in public forests despite these private forests having higher levels of logging.[^29] Increased sustainable logging on public lands is not a forgone environmental catastrophe as many would make it out to be.
 * Modern sustainable logging techniques, not clear cutting entire areas, thins forests reducing their susceptibility to massively damaging wildfires.
-* Many areas that were harvested in decades past are ready for second or even third harvests. **This is not a proposal to start clearing never logged, old growth forests again.**
+* Many areas that were harvested in decades past are ready for second or even third harvests.
+To be abundantly clear, **this is not a proposal to start clearing never logged, old growth forests again.**
   * After all, many of these roads were originally built for logging access.
 By definition, they lead to areas that were already logged.
 So logging them again is not cutting pristine forest land.
-And the areas beyond the roads are highly protected wilderness areas where logging is completely prohibited; that does not change.
+And the areas beyond the roads are generally highly protected wilderness areas where logging is completely prohibited; that does not change.

 In fact, this is already happening.
 In 2018, 3.1 billion board feet of timber was harvested.
 This is the highest level since 1999,[^6] but still far shy of the peak levels of ~12B board feet.
 We are learning how to log more sustainably than in decades past and that is an unequivocally *good thing.*